JanVaclavek/fee-bump/SECURITY.md

 Instead, we ask that you use GitHub's **Private Vulnerability Reporting** feature.

-1. Go to the "Security" tab of our GitHub repository.
+1. Go to the "Security" tab of our GitHub repository...
 2. Click the "Report a vulnerability" button.
 3. Please provide as much relevant information as possible, including:
    - A detailed description of the vulnerability.
    - Steps to reproduce the issue (including code snippets, if possible).
    - The potential impact of the vulnerability.
    - Any potential mitigations you might have considered.

 ### Our Commitment